 Introduction

 The most important aspect of a primary or secondary battery powered system design is the calculation of the daily energy load ([4]).
 In order to conserve energy, AtoN lights which are only required during hours of darkness are switched off during daylight hours.
-For lighted aids to navigation that only operate at night, the switch-on / switch-off times can be regulated by either time switches, GNSS synchronisation, a real time clock, photo-sensitive devices that are calibrated to correspond to a nominated illuminance level, and external systems.
+For lighted aids to navigation that only operate at night, the switch-on / switch-off times can be regulated by either time switches, GNSS synchronisation, a real time clock, photo-sensitive devices (daylight switches, photosensors, -cells, -diodes or transistors, light dependent resistors - LDR) that are calibrated to correspond to a nominated illuminance level, and external systems.
+Daylight dependent control of AtoN light operation is still the dominant method for activation or changing the luminous intensity (mode) from daytime to night time.

 In other applications, high power day time lights must be switched to lower intensity at night time in order to avoid glare, or lights may be switched on or intensity increased during periods of poor visibility in fog.